The modified boundary contact process: invariant measures and critical extinction: Introduction

 \section{Introduction}

-The Harris contact process is a widely studied model for the spread of infections.
-Each site in $\mathbb{Z}$ represents an individual in a population, which can be either \emph{infected} or \emph{healthy}.
-Each infected individual becomes healthy at rate $1$ and chooses a neighbor at random to try to infect at rate $\lambda>0$.
-If this neighbor is healthy, it becomes infected.
-We assume that the reader is familiar with the basic concepts and results about the contact process, as shown in~\cite{Griffeath81} or in~\cite{Valesin2024}.
+The Harris contact process, introduced in~\cite{Harris74}, is a widely studied model for the spread of infections.
+Each site in $\mathbb{Z}$ can be either \emph{infected} or \emph{healthy}.
+Each infected site becomes healthy at rate $1$ and attempts to infect each nearest neighbour at rate $\lambda>0$; if the chosen neighbour is healthy, it becomes infected.
+We assume familiarity with the basic concepts and results about the contact process, as presented for instance in~\cite[Chapter VI]{Liggett05} or in~\cite{Valesin2024}.

-The contact process exhibits a phase transition: if the infection rate $\lambda$ is too small, the infection tends to die out; if it is large, the infection tends to persist forever.
-More specifically, suppose that at time $t=0$ there is only one infected individual.
-There is a \emph{critical value} $\lambda_c$ such that if $\lambda<\lambda_c$, the infection will eventually disappear almost surely (i.e., all individuals will be healthy).
-If $\lambda> \lambda_c$, there is a positive probability that there will always be infected individuals.
-At criticality ($\lambda=\lambda_c$), the infection dies out almost surely, as shown in~\cite{BG90}.

 Many modifications of the basic contact process have been proposed.
-One such modification, introduced by Durrett and Schinazi in~\cite{DurrettSchinazi00}, is the \emph{contact process with modified border}, which introduces two parameters, $(\lambda_i, \lambda_e)$.
+One such modification, introduced by Durrett and Schinazi in~\cite{DurrettSchinazi00}, is the \emph{contact process with modified boundary}, which introduces two parameters, $(\lambda_i, \lambda_e)$.
 Infections to the right of the rightmost site and to the left of the leftmost site occur at rate $\lambda_e$, while infections at other sites occur at rate $\lambda_i$.
 Thus, there is an \emph{internal} infection rate, $\lambda_i$, and an \emph{external} one, $\lambda_e$.
+This process appears in the literature under slightly different names.
+Durrett and Schinazi~\cite{DurrettSchinazi00} use the term \emph{boundary modified contact process}, while Andjel and Rolla~\cite{AndjelRolla23} refer to related formulations as contact processes with enhancements.
+In this paper we use the name \emph{modified boundary contact process} throughout.

 Given a measure $\mu$ on the power set of $\mathbb{Z}$, we denote by $\xi^{\mu}=(\xi_t^{\mu})_{t \ge 0}$ a contact process with parameters $(\lambda_i, \lambda_e)$ and initial condition $\xi^{\mu}_0$ sampled from $\mu$.
 We denote by $\Psi \xi^{\mu}$ the process $\xi^\mu$ seen from the right edge, meaning the contact process translated so that its rightmost particle is located at the origin.
 For a subset $A$ of $\mathbb{Z}$, we write $\xi^A$ and $\Psi \xi^A$ for $\xi^{\delta_A}$ and $\Psi \xi^{\delta_A}$, respectively.
 A formal definition is provided in Section~\ref{section_descriptioncontact}.